brjdenis/VarianESAPI-EQD2Converter/README.md

 ## Dose-volume histogram

 You can preview the DVH by clicking the DVH button.
 A new window will open.
 Solid lines are calculated with Eclipse on the original dose distribution.
 Dashed lines are calculated from the modified (converted) dose distribution.
-There is no additional sampling of the dose distribution, the algorithm only uses the dose voxels to calculate the histogram.
-This means that the accuracy of the histogram is low.
+The calculation for the latter uses the simplest algorithm possible.
+There is no additional sampling of the dose distribution, the algorithm only uses the raw dose voxels with centers inside the structure to calculate the histogram.
+This means that the accuracy of the histogram is low, because on the edges of the structure we are loosing bins that would contribute to the histogram.
 However, in most case, when one is trying to estimate things, it will work.
 If you wish to increase the accuracy, you must recalculate the dose with smaller voxels.

 When a particular structure is not fully covered with dose, the calculation result in this script will be similar to that of Eclipse.
+This is sort of botched-up with some rescaling just to get the volume at dose 0 to be the same.

 ![image](image_asc4.png)